-The Company had working capital of \$2,091,591 at March 31, 2019, compared to \$531,847 at December 31, 2018.
-Working capital increased by \$1,559,744 in 2019.
-The increase was due to a private placement in March 2019 which raised gross proceeds of \$2,000,000.
-These proceeds were partially offset by cash used in operating and investing activities.
+The Company had working capital of \$1,924,182 at June 30, 2019, compared to \$531,847 at December 31, 2018.
+Working capital increased by \$1,392,335 in 2019.
+The increase was due to a private placement in March 2019 which raised gross proceeds of \$2,000,000 and an option payment received from Capstone in June 2019.
+These funds were partially offset by cash used in operating and investing activities.
 Lara also anticipates that it may receive the final settlement on the sale of its Kiwanda Alliance assets later in 2019, which would amount to US\$570,000 plus an equity interest that it could eventually liquidate.
 A further source of funding is expected to be cash generated from the Maravaia Copper Project via Lara's 2% NSR interest and the repayment of a US\$1 million debt owed by Tessarema Resources Inc. Should some of these expected sources of working capital not be received, Lara may have to raise further working capital in 2019.